tendermint/atom_one/README.md

 protocols that allow one chain to communicate state or messages with another chain by tracking the consensus state of the other.

+The ATOM is the primary staking token of the Cosmos Hub.

+The PHOTON token is a fixed supply (deflationary) representation of ATOM used for ICS2 staking across other blockchains.

 ICS is short for Interchain Security, and includes all protocols that allow the consensus of one chain to be partially or wholly secured by mechanisms on another chain.